lolooppo/maze_runner_v2/README.md

 ### How to play:
-OK, it is a little bit hard to say it but, you have only to use your keyboard arrows :).
+OK, it is a little bit hard to say but, you have only to use your keyboard arrows :).

 ### Installation: